Wondering which potash companies to invest in? This list includes overviews of both small and large potash companies listed on the TSX and TSXV.

 Potash Ridge (TSX:PRK)

 Potash Ridge is an exploration and development company with assets in Utah and Quebec.
-One of its main asset is its Utah-based Blawn Mountain sulfate of potash (SOP) project, for which it released two updated prefeasibility studies in 2017.
-The second, which the came out in April, includes the project’s alumina resources, while the first, released in January, does not.
+One of its main asset is its Utah-based Blawn Mountain sulfate of potash (SOP) project.
 Potash Ridge secured a mining lease for Blawn Mountain in July and in April 2018 signed an offtake memorandum of understanding for SOP from the asset.

 The company’s other key property is its Valleyfield SOP project in Quebec.
 In June of last year, it engaged Novopro Projects to advance the project through final engineering and construction; the same month, Potash Ridge announced an offtake agreement that represents about 25 percent of initial annual production from Valleyfield.
 Since then, Potash Ridge has determined that it is in its best interest to spin out Valleyfield.
-It signed a non-binding LOI with Canada Coal (TSXV:CCK) in November for a potential joint venture or purchase of the asset.
+It tried to arrange a deal with Canada Coal (TSXV:CCK), but ultimately was unsuccessful.